MemoriesOfTime/ReplayNK/README.md

 ### 1. Install plugin

-Download the latest plugin jar package from Github Release, put it into the plugin folder of PowerNukkitX, and restart the server.
+Download the latest plugin jar package from Github Release, put it into the plugin folder of Nukkit-MOT, and restart the server.
 The resource packs required by the plugin are built into the plugin, and you don't need to install additional resource packs.

 After startup, the plugin will generate `plugins/ReplayNK/trails` directory and save trail files in this directory